BalazsNyiro/sentence-seeker/README.md

 ## Complex examples: ##
 - pronouns:personal AND have:all AND iverb:pp  *They've written*

-## On/Off commands, turn on/off some settings: ##
+## Settings, On/Off commands ##
-- :urlOn/Off *show/hide url of the result*
+- url:On/Off *show/hide url of the result*
-- :sourceOn/Off *show/hide source doc name of the result*
+- source:On/Off *show/hide source doc name of the result*
-- :displayPersonalInfoOn/Off *hide/show your document directory path in gui title*
+- displayPersonalInfo:On/Off *hide/show your document directory path in gui title*

+## Plain help display ##
+ - help:plain display this documentation without any formatting/coloring

+## Scopes ##
+- scope:sentence  * search words in whole sentences*
+- scope:subsentence *search words in subsentences only: a comma, a dot, a questionmark or other non-alphanumeric chars limits the range of search*

 ## Console mode pager keys if you received results: ##
 - page next: *n, Space, ArrowRight, ArrowDown, Enter, j (from vim)*